The trusted source for

 healthcare information and

 Are you in 'employee health' or 'occ health'?

 In fact, when AOHP formed 26 years ago, it set out a mission to professionalize the hospital-based employee health nurse.
 Today, AOHP continues to educate nurses about such issues as making a business case for employee health.
-"We are not the TB test nurses anymore," says Knoblauch.
+"We are not [just] the TB test nurses anymore," she says.

 Hospital employee health nurses often don't seek certification, but when they do, they typically score well on the certification exam, says Ann Lachat, RN, BSN, COHN-S/CM, executive director of ABOHN.
 "There are a lot of hospitals that don't have certified employee health nurses on board," she says.

 Certification requires an understanding of injury prevention, biological, chemical and physical hazards, disease management, and regulations.
 "They need to know the whole scope and practice of an occupational health nurse," she says.
 With a designation of COHN, the nurses also are qualified to work in occupational health in other industries, she notes.